Smoking in Singapore: Legal Age and Penalties for Illegal Smoking

 Payment of composition can be made up to 3 working days from the day of the offence, failing which a warrant can be issued for your arrest.
 You can make the payment through an AXS station, with a credit card via NEA online payment or at the NEA customer service centre.

-A warrant to arrest will be issued against you for late payment or failure to show up in court when you are served with a Notice to Attend Court.
+A warrant of arrest will be issued against you for late payment or failure to show up in court when you are served with a Notice to Attend Court.

 More importantly, if you obstruct an officer from carrying out their duties such as searching your premises or confiscating your illegal tobacco products, or if you provide false statements to the officers, you can be arrested and sentenced to a fine of up to $10,000 and/or jail for up to a maximum of 12 months.